slarwise/batterywall-macos/README.md

 ./batterywall-macos
 ```

-Use `Ctrl-C` to terminate.
+in the cloned directory, or add the command to your `PATH`.
+Use `Ctrl-C` to
+terminate.
 Add `&` to the command to run it in the background.

 ## Improvements